Coronavirus (COVID-19): Current information and advice

 We have the capacity and resources to treat emergency patients and have separate areas for the safe care of people with and without COVID-19 symptoms.
-However, we are asking everyone attending A&E to come on their own if possible or, if you do need help, to bring only one person with you.
+However, we are asking everyone attending A&E to come on their own unless they require a carer.
 Only one parent/carer should accompany a child.

 Maternity: Information about our maternity services is available through the Family Assist support service: